Databases can be opened by the following ways:

 In Exportizer Pro, it is possible to build and open custom SQL queries.
 To show SQL editor, click SQL Editor button or select the corresponding item from Query menu.
 To open an SQL query, type the query text in the SQL editor and then click Execute Query button or select the corresponding item from Query menu.

-If selected data source is a multi-table database (for example, ODBC DSN, Microst Access database (.MDB), Microsoft Excel sheet (.XLS) etc.), then only Exportizer Pro can open it.
+If selected data source is a multi-table database (for example, ODBC DSN, Microsoft Access database (.MDB, .ACCDB), Microsoft Excel sheet (.XLS, .XLSX), Oracle database, SQL Server database, etc.), then only Exportizer Pro can open it.